Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 <div class="divider"></div>
 Intent Mapping is at the core of the NLU engine and the process uses machine learning to match the user's utterance to the defined intents.

-???+ info "Want to learn how to use Intents?"
+!!! note "Want to learn how to use Intents?"
     Head over to **[Train your Virtual Agent to recognize Intents](https://support.cognigy.com/hc/en-us/articles/360014776879-Train-your-Virtual-Agent-to-recognize-Intents)** in the Help Center.